 Why do my eyes feel so tired?
 Causes, symptoms, treatments.

 Tired eyes result from overwork: anything from reading intensively or in poor lighting, to driving or using a computer for long periods of time.
-Our eye health expert, Lindsay Morag, explores what causes tired eyes, what the symptoms are and how it's treated.
+Our eye health advisor, Lindsay Morag, explores what causes tired eyes, what the symptoms are and how it's treated.

 An introduction to tired eyes